vegarringdal/custom-elements-hmr-polyfill/README.md

     /* gets called for every re-definition of a web component */ (elementName: string, impl: any, options: ElementDefinitionOptions) => {

-        // manually reflow using reflowInnerHTML strategy without any buffering reflowInnerHTML();
+        // manually reflow using rerenderInnerHTML strategy without any buffering rerenderInnerHTML();

         console.log('And do something more...');
     }